WebexCC-SA/CLS-1402/docs/overview.md

 ## Control Hub Access

-In this course we will user Control Hub to remotely access devices.
+In this course we will use Control Hub to remotely access devices.

 To log into Control Hub navigate to [Control Hub](https://admin.webex.com) and use the email and password designated for you provided by the instructor.